Hometown: Halifax, NS

 In what sports, if any, have you participated?

 I have enjoyed coaching young swimmers while also competing in swimming, volleyball, track & field, and rugby.
 After high school I played for the Nova Scotia Women’s U19 Rugby Team at Eastern Nationals.
 Currently I play volleyball in regional leagues, and I am a sponsored athlete competing in the Bikini category of the NSABBA/CBBF.
-In April 2012 I won the title of NSABBA Bikini Tall Champion, and in 2013 placed Top 5 at Canadian Nationals in Vancouver.
+In 2012, I won the title of Provincial Bikini Tall Champion, and in 2013 placed Top 5 at Canadian Nationals in Vancouver.

 Name one person, other than your parents, who has had the most influence on your life.
 Why?

 While growing up one of the places I lived the longest was Greenwood, Nova Scotia, where my sister and I joined the competitive swim team.
-My Head Coach, Sheri Deutsch was like a second mother to my sister and me.
+Our Head Coach was like a second mother to both of us.
 She was a huge influence in my life, as a coach, teacher and friend.
-She taught me drive and motivation, both for myself and for my team.
-After swimming for several years, I was inspired by her to earn my national certification and coached our team’s young “Future League” swimmers.
+After swimming for several years, I was inspired by her to earn my national certification, and I began coaching our team’s young “Future League” swimmers.
 Sheri mentored me not only as an athlete, but also as a coach, and she helped me grow into a mature, responsible adult with compassion and determination.

 What is your proudest personal accomplishment (other than participating in this pageant)?